Shillington College

 Last straw

-If you've tried all of the above and you still haven't been paid for your work or the client is clearly avoiding you, then consider hiring a solicitor or debt collector to take things further.
-These legal professionals usually take a percentage of the debt they help to recover, so it's definitely worth considering if you're owed a lot of money.
-The absolute worst case scenario is that you end up in court.
+If you've tried all of the above and you still haven't been paid for your work or the client is avoiding you, then consider hiring a solicitor or debt collector to take things further.
+These legal professionals usually take a percentage of the debt they help to recover, so it's worth considering if you're owed a lot of money.
+The absolute worst-case scenario is that you end up in court.
 But it doesn't usually come to that.
-Things normally get resolved outside of court.
+Things typically get resolved outside of court.

 Tread carefully